 MRTs are staff whose professional activities have a material impact on the risk profile of the Firm.
 Certain aspects of the FCA Remuneration Code (the "Code") such as variable pay and termination payments, apply to all staff.
-However, certain implications of the Code depend on whether the staff member is considered to be a Material Risk Taker ("MRT").
+However, certain implications of the Code depend on whether the staff member is a Material Risk Taker ("MRT").